Fire Prevention for NYC-Area Landlords: Protect Your Tenants and Property

 - Don’t use an extension cord with a space heater.

-Electrical fires cause an average of 34,000 fires each year, resulting in 20 deaths on average.
+Electrical fires cause an estimated average of 32,620 fires each year, resulting in 430 civilian deaths and $1.3 billion in property damage.

 - Use a power strip.